 State of mind 1

-Monitor indoor air quality with an AWAIR environment monitor, that alarms, with high CO2, humidity/temperature level extremes.
+Monitor indoor air quality with an AWAIR environment monitor that alerts you of high CO2, humidity/temperature level extremes.

-Actions: Prompt to open windows or put on heating or cooling devices to manage air quality.
+Actions: Prompt you to open windows or put on heating or cooling devices to manage air quality.

 State of mind 2